 The very best of February in Iceland!

 As you can see, February in Iceland is pretty special.
-Fewer visitors come during winter, so you might even get the place all to yourself.
+Fewer visitors come during winter in Iceland, so you might even get the place all to yourself.
 As mentioned, you’ll need to be prepared to alter your plans if the weather or Northern Lights dictate, but it’ll be well worth taking a flexible approach.
 All you need to do is choose which campervan or motorhome best suits your needs, and then your February Icelandic adventure can begin!